WilliamAufort/ImageIndexing/README.md

 	./fastRetrieval image.pgm

 Fast version (recommended) of the previous executable.
 In fact, we just resize the image before start the algorithm.
 Experimentally, the performances are not changing a lot, but the executing time is drastically reduced.

+	./indexing image.pgm

+returns a vector of scalar quantities which describes the shape.
+Here, we just compute the distribution of the granulometric values on the shape.

+	./fastDistance image1.pgm image2.pgm

+returns the distance between the two images, computed fastly (by resizing the two images).

 	./genHistograms <folder> <nb_thread> [<regex>]